 The leadership staff and board of Cappella Romana is comprised of highly talented musicians, artists, professionals and community members.
 Get to know us, listen to our recordings, join us at a concert.

-He is currently working on a study of Sunday Matins in the Rite of Hagia Sophia for Ashgate Publishing, as well as a general introduction to Byzantine Chant for the Yale University Press.
+Having contributed articles to The New Grove Dictionary of Music and Musicians, and The Oxford Handbook of Byzantine Studies, Dr. Lingas is now completing two monographs: a study of Sunday Matins in the Rite of Hagia Sophia for Ashgate and a historical introduction to Byzantine Chant for Yale University Press.

 Mark Powell, Executive Director

-Mark Powell has served Cappella Romana in multiple capacities, as one its principal singers since 1995, as president of its board of directors from 1999-2002, and since 2002 as its part-time executive director.
+Mark Powell has served Cappella Romana in multiple capacities, as a singer since 1995, as president of its board of directors from 1999-2002, and since 2002 as its executive director.
+In 2016 he was made full-time executive director.

 After completing his undergraduate degree, he lived in Europe, where he was the general administrator of the National Youth Choir of Great Britain, and subsequently the managing editor of the International Choral Bulletin and projects manager for the International Federation for Choral Music in Namur, Belgium.

 Following his sojourn in Europe, for nine years he served as a music tour manager with ACFEA Tour Consultants, a concert tours company for performing arts groups from all over the world.
 He also served as director of marketing at Early Music America and Associate Editor of its publication, Early Music America Magazine.
-In 2006 he was tapped by Portland Baroque Orchestra as its new director of development and marketing, where he is responsible for the annual fund, corporate sponsorships, and major gifts.
+From 2006 to 2016 he served as director of development and marketing for Portland Baroque Orchestra.

 He is a trained singer, having earned his singing degree from Seattle Pacific University and a masters degree in musicology at the University of Washington, and has held posts as both cantor and choir director in several Orthodox parishes.
 He also was a regular member of Seattle’s Tudor Choir from 1993 to 2004.
 While in Europe he toured and performed with a number of professional choirs, including Choeur de Chambre de Namur, Belgium; Kammerchor Stuttgart, Germany; Wakefield Cathedral Choir, England; and the National Youth Choir of Great Britain.